Authentication

 Login

-Login is too just one easy call which returns an instance of the main etebase class.
+Login is also just one easy call which returns an instance of the main etebase class.

 Change password